 ME aims to provide remuneration to attract, motivate and retain employees to achieve the Bank's purpose and overall objectives within its risk appetite and risk framework.
 The Reward Framework focuses on the Bank's overall reward philosophy and intent, and encompasses reward elements beyond remuneration.
-The Bank's Remuneration Framework is a sub-set of the Reward Framework.
+The Bank's Remuneration Framework, that is, how fixed pay and variable pay elements are combined to reward performance and reflect the balance of individual, team and organisational performance, and be market competitive, is a sub-set of the Reward Framework and during FY16 remained in line with previous years.